OUR DESTINATION GUIDE CONTRIBUTORS

 Global denizen and wellness afficionado, Terena regularly writes travel, lifestyle, and profile feature articles for a variety of publications, including Harper’s Bazaar, Coast, Elle, Arena, The Sun, Variety, and others.
 She was the Lifestyle Editor of the luxury lifestyle magazine CREAM distributed throughout S.E.
 Asia.
 Although she now calls Los Angeles home, she has lived all over the globe, including New York, London, Milan, Singapore, Tokyo, and Bangkok.
 In addition to her writing, she also worked in public relations and as a freelance broadcast journalist for networks Much Music and Current TV.
 She is our wandermelon sheEO, while raising three children and still traveling!

-Australian writer, producer and photographer, Kate Ayrton was one of the founding partners of wandermelon back in 2008.
+Australian writer, producer and photographer, Kate Ayrton was one of the founding partners of wandermelon back in 2008 when it was a travel blog.
 Her travels have spanned many countries and decades, and even included a stint as a local tour operator in NSW providing Airstream adventures to intrepid travelers wanting to enjoy the ultimate glamping experience in an Airstream caravan.
 Her stories and photographs have been published in the pages of Vogue (US), Vogue Entertaining & Travel (Australia), California Home & Design, Condé Nast Traveller, Eating, New Zealand House & Garden, NZH&G, On Holiday and other online media outlets.
 Kate now lives back home in her hometown of Sydney where she works as a freelance digital media producer and lecturer at UTS (University of Technology Sydney) and AFTRS (Australian Film & Television Radio School)…and as always, planning her next trip!

 Eric is an award-winning travel writer who regularly navigates the world in search of off-the-beaten path, unexpected and enlightening stories.
 In a career spanning over a decade, he has contributed to dozens of publications and websites, including Condé Nast Traveler, the New York Times, Delta Sky, Robb Report, Variety, Outside and others.
 He has also written, shot and produced videos for corporate and film clients such as Sony, Hewlett-Packard, and Carbo Films, had a short appearance in multiple film festivals, and helped pioneer streaming travel videos in the late 1990’s with several start-ups.
 He also researched and wrote the Los Angeles edition of Chronicle Book’s popular “City Walks” guidebook series, and teaches travel writing for organizations such as MediaBistro.com and WritingPad.com.
 A native of Los Angeles, Eric likes to dive, sail, trek and practice his Spanish